Arm Newsroom Blog

 Focusing on security in the age of AI

 With billions of diverse AI-enabled connected devices processing unprecedented amounts of personal data, every customer expects their data to be secure.
 For businesses, the challenge is how to protect and verify AI data from the cloud to the device.
-This requires security at scale and an evolution of edge computing.
+This requires safeguarding at scale and an evolution of edge computing.
 In fact, 85% of respondents believe that security concerns will drive more AI use cases to the edge, highlighting the magnitude of the task ahead.

 However, the ability to process, analyze and store data at the edge of the network has significant advantages over a centralized cloud-based location.
 These edge AI benefits are recognized by the survey respondents, with 51% highlighting the improved efficiency, 50% pointing to better security and 41% stating faster data processing and reduced latency.

 A common issue in security preparedness is that organizations are not adopting a security-by-design approach as a standard practice.
-As a result, they miss the benefits of embedding security into a device from the outset.
+As a result, they miss the benefits of embedding reliability into a device from the outset.
 This problem is magnified by the fragmented nature of the supply chain.
 Multiple companies are involved in device creation, and without a unified resource or framework, this fragmentation persists, leading some organizations to overlook security by design, putting the entire ecosystem at risk.

 The PSA Certified security ecosystem

-It’s crucial to implement security measures from the ground up, with all OEMs prioritizing certification.
+It’s crucial to implement robust measures from the ground up, with all OEMs prioritizing certification.
 In fact, 80% of technology decision makers say that building security into their products is a driver of improved market acceptance and trust.
 Moreover, just over half (54%) are currently using externally validated certifications, independent third-party product testing (48%) or threat analysis / threat modeling (51%) to improve the security robustness of their products and services.

 PSA Certified is actively tackling this issue.
-Founded by Arm and six other security ecosystem leaders, PSA Certified is a global partnership of security-focused companies dedicated to integrating security best practices into devices at scale.
+Founded by Arm and six other security ecosystem leaders, PSA Certified is a global partnership of security-focused companies dedicated to integrating best safeguarding practices into devices at scale.
 By independently evaluating and certifying the components and chips of connected devices, companies can ensure security best practices are upheld throughout the supply chain.
 Certified chips and certifications can be reused, allowing expertise to be shared broadly across the value chain.

 Prioritizing security at the edge

-Another major factor contributing to greater AI-security is edge technology and investing in hardware to future-proof systems against new attack methods and satisfy security imperatives.
+Another major factor contributing to greater AI-security is edge technology and investing in hardware to future-proof systems against new attack methods and satisfy the required imperatives.
 With the ability to process, analyze and store data at the edge of the network, or on the device itself, deploying AI at the edge can enable improved privacy, lower latency and greater reliability.
 However, there is still a need to ensure that edge-based devices are secure and maintain secure connections to cloud-based services.

 To meet the demands of deploying AI at scale, organizations must intensify their data protection efforts, making the security of edge devices more critical than ever.
 The current security landscape is viewed positively by survey respondents., 70% believe that the electronics industry is developing trusted hardware suitable for the AI era, and 71% trust their chosen hardware to protect their intellectual property, including valuable AI models that are deployed on edge devices.